SQLFTW/sqlftw/README.md

 - `WEIGHT_STRING(...
 LEVEL ...)` - removed in MySQL 8

 features implemented other way than MySQL:
-- Parser produces an error on unterminated comments same as PostgreSQL does (MySQL is silent and according to tests, this might be a bug)
+- parser produces an error on unterminated comments same as PostgreSQL does (MySQL is silent and according to tests, this might be a bug)
+- parser produces an error when reading user variable with invalid name (MySQL silently ignores them and return null)

 Architecture:
 -------------